-Download the conference program to see the full schedule of events (subject to change).
+Download the conference program to see the full schedule of events.

 Lodging for the conference is available at a number of area hotels.
 Guests may also wish to explore other options, such as the Sacred Heart Parish Center on Notre Dame’s campus or Airbnb.
 Room blocks are being held at the following hotels: